 Mitch's work with Mom's Homeroom developed into his next job; breaking boundaries and innovating projects for the United States Department of Defense.
 Many of the projects developed for the DoD have also garnered awards and special commendations.
 His next-gen master story-telling and experience as a creative content producer (which encompasses writing, directing and producing) allowed him to develop interactive projects, video games and training videos for the government, the likes of which they had never seen.
 Gone were the dry, non-entertaining works of the past.
 Mitch helped deliver exciting, fun and entertaining projects for topics which would have been dry otherwise.

 Mitch has the ability to deliver amazing content for any and all projects.
-He created VisionTrip Media Company with one idea; developing creative content to stretch the boundaries of entertainment.
-So far, the company has been able to make this idea a reality for many Fortune 500 companies, television shows, and government contracts; developing projects with budgets of less than $100,000 to well over $3 million.
+He designed Metagene Media Company with one overarching task; developing creative content to stretch the boundaries of entertainment.
+So far, the company has been able to make this idea a reality for many Fortune 1000 companies, television shows, and government contracts; developing projects with budgets of less than $100,000 to well over $3 million.
+If you're ready to shift your projects to the next level, get in touch with Mitch today.

 "Your work on Seaquest 2032, The Lost World: Jurassic Park, Amistad and finally the mini-series, Taken, prove your dedication, talent, and toughness.
 Gary Hymes has many great things to say about you and Mr. Spielberg seconds all of his comments and more."